 National Pecan Pie Day is observed annually on July 12th.
 The delicious pecan pie is made primarily with corn syrup, pecan nuts, salt and vanilla flavoring with some variations including sugar syrup and molasses or maple syrup.
-Chocolate and bourbon whiskey are popular additions in some regions of the country.
+Chocolate and bourbon whiskey are common additions in some regions of the country.
 Pecan pie is often served with vanilla ice cream or whipped cream.

 The attempts to trace the origin of pecan pie have not found any recipes dated earlier than 1897, even though there are claims made of the pie existing in the early 1800s in Louisiana.
-Well known cookbooks such as Fannie Farmer and The Joy of Cooking did not include this dessert until 1940.
+Well-known cookbooks such as Fannie Farmer and The Joy of Cooking did not include this dessert until 1940.

 HOW TO OBSERVE

 Make your family’s pecan pie recipe.
-Or try this Irresistible Pecan Pie recipe a try.
+Or try this irresistible Pecan Pie recipe a try.
 Post photos on social media using #NationalPecanPieDay.